intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 # Workshop Scope and Discussion

 The workshop was organized across three days with all participants contributing to one discussion per day.
 The workshop was organized around three topic areas: "Session I: the Past (lookback and analysis)" ({{past}}), "Session II: Present (identified problems and requirements)" ({{present}}), and "Session III: Future (possible solutions, recommendations and next steps)" ({{future}}).
 The program committee organized the paper submissions to fit these three main themes in order to drive discussion during each of the slots.
-During each discussion, the papers were presented sequentially and an open discussion was held afterward.
+During each discussion, the papers were presented sequentially and an open discussion was held afterwards.
 On the last day, an additional discussion on the key takeaways from the workshop and possible next steps took place ({{key}}).

 ## Session I: Past (lookback, analysis) {#past}